A Presidential Memoir, without a

 Great Presidents.

-What I do know is that, if the ceding of our own Bakassi Peninsular, a community, and its people, rich in the cultural and unquantifiable magnitude of natural mineral resources, were to happen under a government or administration headed by President Jonathan, Obasanjo would have by now, conspired and driven the “infidel Jonathan” out of Aso Rock.
+What I do know is that if the ceding of our own Bakassi Peninsular, a community, and its people, rich in the cultural and unquantifiable magnitude of natural mineral resources, were to happen under a government or administration headed by President Jonathan, Obasanjo would have by now, conspired and driven the “infidel Jonathan” out of Aso Rock.
 Hate him or love him, President Jonathan did not bargain away our rights, our people, our mineral resources, and our entitlements in a territory that was and has been a part of that geographical landmass that later evolved into the Nigerian Republic in 1914.
-President Obasanjo did, when he was the President of Nigeria.
+President Obasanjo did this when he was the President of Nigeria.

-What I do know is that, if the ceding of our own Bakassi Peninsular, a community, and its people, rich in the cultural and unquantifiable magnitude of natural mineral resources, were to happen under a government or administration headed by President Jonathan, Obasanjo would have by now, conspired and driven the “infidel Jonathan” out of Aso Rock.
+What I do know is that if the ceding of our own Bakassi Peninsular, a community, and its people, rich in the cultural and unquantifiable magnitude of natural mineral resources, were to happen under a government or administration headed by President Jonathan, Obasanjo would have by now, conspired and driven the “infidel Jonathan” out of Aso Rock.
 Hate him or love him, President Jonathan did not bargain away our rights, our people, our mineral resources, and our entitlements in a territory that was and has been a part of that geographical landmass that later evolved into the Nigerian Republic in 1914.
-President Obasanjo did, when he was the President of Nigeria.
+President Obasanjo did this when he was the President of Nigeria.

-The uncoordinated forced evacuation of native Nigerians from their native towns and villages collectively known as Bakassi Peninsular under President Obasanjo was
+The uncoordinated forced evacuation of native Nigerians from their native towns and villages, collectively known as Bakassi Peninsular under President Obasanjo, was

 new settlement.
 In that case, your culture, your herds, your business, your farm,

-let go.
+your animals, your neighbours and your neighbourhood that date back decades must be let go.
 And some of them did so.

 The second option was: If you choose

-to remain in Bakassi Peninsular, and do not desire to let go of your business and
+to remain in Bakassi Peninsular and do not desire to let go of your business and

 become Cameroonians.